claytoncollie/tracking-code-for-twitter-pixel/readme.txt

 == Description ==

-Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel Universal Analytics tracking code.
+Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel tracking code.
 The plugin does one thing and one thing only; prints the standard Pinterest Pixel tacking script to the `<head>` of your website.
-To insert your measurement ID, navigate to Settings > General and then scroll to the bottom of the page.
+To insert your tag ID, navigate to Settings > General and then scroll to the bottom of the page.

-This plugin will not work with Pinterest Pixel 4; only the Universal Analytics version.

 ### Composer